tripitakit/embl-ebi-rest/README.md

 							style: 'raw' });

 /**
-  Dfetch works as an asynchronous event emitter: the 'stored' event is emitted when the entry is fetched and assigned to the instance's .entry property.
+  Dbfetch works as an asynchronous event emitter: the 'stored' event is emitted when the entry is fetched and assigned to the instance's .entry property.
-  Add a listener for 'store' to your Dfetch instance, with a function to handle the entry.
+  Add a listener for 'store' to your Dbfetch instance, with a function to handle the entry.
  */
 wap_rat.on('stored', function(){
 	console.log(wap_rat.entry);